Carlos Beltrán: 2016

-On June 7, Beltrán became the 38th player all time to record 1,000 career extra base hits.
+On June 7, Beltrán became the 38th player to record 1,000 career extra base hits.
 He was selected to his ninth All-Star Game at Petco Park in San Diego.
-In a 5–3 loss to the Boston Red Sox on July 15, he became the 55th player, and fourth switch-hitter, to reach 1,500 RBIs for his career.
-In 99 games with the Yankees, Beltrán batted .304 with 22 home runs and 64 RBIs.
+In a 5–3 loss to the Boston Red Sox on July 15, he became the 55th player, and fourth switch hitter, to reach 1,500 RBIs for his career.
+In 99 games with the Yankees, Beltrán batted .304 with 22 home runs and 64 RBI.

 Texas Rangers (2016)

 On August 1, 2016, the Yankees traded Beltrán to the Texas Rangers for prospects Dillon Tate, Erik Swanson, and Nick Green.
 Beltrán hit his first home run for Texas on August 3 against the Baltimore Orioles, also scoring his 1,500th run on the play.
-Towards the end of the season, Beltrán stated that he had "no plans to retire", in contrast to his statements before the season.
-Beltrán ended the season with a .295 average, 29 home runs and 93 RBIs in 151 games between the Yankees and Rangers.
+Towards the end of the season, Beltrán stated that he had "no plans to retire", contradicting his statements before the season.
+Beltrán ended the season with a .295 average, 29 home runs and 93 RBI in 151 games between the Yankees and Rangers.

 In the 2016 ALDS, Beltrán batted 2-for-11 with one RBI in three games as the Toronto Blue Jays swept the Rangers.

-Second stint with the Astros (2017)
+Houston Astros (2017)

 On December 3, 2016, Beltrán signed a one-year, $16 million contract to return to the Houston Astros for the 2017 season as their designated hitter.
-According to a 2023 Frontline documentary about the Houston Astros during the period former Astros GM Jeff Luhnow stated that they signed Beltrán due to his potential effect and influence on the team's clubhouse and its young roster and not for his analytical production.
-Former Astros video and advance info manager Antonio Padilla also stated that upon his arrival he was viewed as a leader of the team, was a walking encyclopedia, and remarked that he had Aura around him on the team especially with its Latin Players on the team who viewed him vary prestigiously.
+According to a 2023 Frontline documentary about the Astros during the period, former Astros GM Jeff Luhnow stated that they signed Beltrán due to his potential effect and influence on the team's clubhouse and its young roster, and not for his analytical production.
+Former Astros video and advance info manager Antonio Padilla also stated that upon his arrival, he was viewed as a leader of the team, was a walking encyclopedia, and remarked that he had an aura around him on the team, especially with its Latin players who viewed him very prestigiously.
 On July 17, after not having played in the field in two months, his teammates held a mock funeral for his glove.

 The Astros won 101 games and clinched the AL West division title, marking the second time in franchise history they won at least 100 games.
 They faced the Boston Red Sox in the best-of-five ALDS.
-In Game 4 on October 9, Beltrán hit a ninth-inning RBI double that proved to be the deciding run in a 5–4 victory that clinched the ALDS for the Astros.
+In Game 4 on October 9, Beltrán hit a ninth-inning RBI double that proved to be the deciding run in a 5–4 victory that clinched the series for the Astros.